What is severe uncertainty?

 As I see it, severe uncertainty poses a double challenge.
 The first is to work out what we do know and how solid that knowledge is, avoiding two pitfalls: nihilism – assuming that because we can’t put probabilities, we don’t know anything at all – and self-deception – pretending or assuming that we know more or have more precise knowledge than we in fact do.
 The second is to work out how to harness what we know – and more importantly recognize what we don’t – in decision making.
 Good, responsible, and informed but not self-deceptive decision making.

-In my research (2), I have developed an approach to decision under uncertainty that meets each of these challenges.
+In my research, "Confidence in Beliefs and Rational Decision Making" (2), I have developed an approach to decision under uncertainty that meets each of these challenges.
 It combines two ingredients:

 Forget pretending that you can always give a probability and: